Chart Color Schemes

 Employment

-Employment conditions in Mermaid Waters demonstrate strong performance, ranking among the top 35% of areas assessed nationally
+Mermaid Waters ranks among the top 25% of areas assessed nationally for overall employment performance

 Mermaid Waters has a well-educated workforce with diverse sector representation.
-The unemployment rate was 2.5% in the past year, with an estimated employment growth of 2.1%.
+The unemployment rate is 2.6%, with estimated employment growth of 2.5% over the past year (AreaSearch data).

-As of June 2025, there were 7,788 residents employed, and the unemployment rate was 1.4% lower than Rest of Qld's rate of 3.9%.
-Workforce participation was 63.4%, compared to Rest of Qld's 59.1%.
-Leading employment industries among residents included health care & social assistance, construction, and accommodation & food.
-Professional & technical services had particularly notable concentration with employment levels at 1.6 times the regional average.
+As of September 2025, there are 7,869 residents employed, with an unemployment rate 1.5% below Rest of Qld's rate of 4.1%.
+Workforce participation is 63.4%, compared to Rest of Qld's 59.1%.
+Leading employment industries include health care & social assistance, construction, and accommodation & food.
+The area has notable concentration in professional & technical services, with employment levels at 1.6 times the regional average.

-Agriculture, forestry & fishing employed just 0.3% of local workers, below Rest of Qld's 4.5%.
-Employment opportunities appeared limited locally, as indicated by Census data comparing working population to resident population.
-In the year to June 2025, employment levels increased by 2.1%, and labour force increased by 2.1%, leaving unemployment broadly flat.
-By comparison, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 projected national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to Mermaid Waters' employment mix suggested local employment should increase by 6.7% over five years and 13.7% over ten years, though this was a simple weighting extrapolation for illustrative purposes and did not account for localised population projections.
+Agriculture, forestry & fishing employs just 0.3% of local workers, below Rest of Qld's 4.5%.
+Employment opportunities appear limited locally, as indicated by Census data comparing working population to resident population.
+From September 2024 to September 2025, employment levels increased by 2.5%, while labour force and unemployment remained broadly flat (AreaSearch analysis).
+In comparison, Rest of Qld recorded employment growth of 1.7% and unemployment rose by 0.3 percentage points.
+State-level data from November 25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
+National employment forecasts (May-25) suggest a 6.6% increase over five years and 13.7% over ten years, but growth rates vary significantly between industries.
+Applying these projections to Mermaid Waters' employment mix suggests local employment should increase by 6.7% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment